rage/cyber-security-base-19/data/module-1/part-1/8-history.md

 The attack surface is in a constant state of change.
 New vulnerabilities are discovered and old vulnerabilities are patched.
 Also, motives for creating malware has changed over the years.
-For example, few years back computers were hijacked to mine bitcoins but has largely stopped since using normal computers to mine bitcoins is no longer profitable.
+For example, few years back computers were hijacked to mine bitcoins, but this has largely stopped since using normal computers to mine bitcoins is no longer profitable.

 Modern cyber security protection does not only focus on detecting malicious